camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

       <mapped-name>java:global/camunda-bpm-platform/process-engine/default</mapped-name>
     </resource-ref>

 This way, the global process engine resource `java:global/camunda-bpm-platform/process-engine/default` is available locally under the name `processEngine/default`.
-Since the application server is aware of this dependency, it will make sure the process engine service exists before starting the application and it will stop the application if the process engine is removed.
+Since the application server is aware of this dependency, it will make sure the Process Engine Service exists before starting the application and it will stop the application if the process engine is removed.

 The same effect can be achieved using the @Resource Annotation: